tos-kamiya/dendro_text/README.md

 The default tokenization (extracting words from the text) method is to split text at the point where the type of letter changes.

-For example, the text "The version of dendro_text is marked as v1.1.1." turns into the following token sequence:
+For example, the text "The version of dendro-text is marked as v1.1.1." turns into the following token sequence:

 ```sh
 ["The", " ", "version", " ", "of", " ", "dendro", "_", "text", " ",